apteryxxyz/apteryxxyz/README.md

 ### 👋 Kia Ora!

-I'm Kodie, a software developer from Aotearoa New Zealand and love writing code and making cool things.
+I'm Kodie, a software developer from Aotearoa New Zealand and like making stuff.

 ### 🧑‍💻 My Stack